 - in Bryan College Station DWI

 - by Stephen Gustitis

-How accurate are field sobriety tests used by Texas law enforcement officers in DWI/DUI investigations?
+How accurate is field sobriety testing used by Texas law enforcement officers in DWI/DUI investigations?
 In 1991, Dr. Spurgeon Cole of Clemson University conducted a study on their accuracy.
 His staff videotaped 21 individuals performing six common field sobriety tests and then showed the tapes to 14 police officers and asked them to decide whether the suspects had “had too much to drink to drive.”
 What the officers did not know was the blood-alcohol levels of each of the 21 subjects was .00 percent.
 None of the subjects had consumed any alcohol at all.
 The results?
 46% of the time the officers gave their opinion the subject was too intoxicated to drive.
 In other words, the tests were roughly as effective as flipping a coin.
 Cole & Nowaczyk, “Field Sobriety Tests: Are They Designed for Failure?”, 79 Perceptual and Motor Skills 99 (1994).

 Stephen Gustitis is a criminal defense lawyer in Bryan-College Station.
 He is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He is also a husband, father, and retired amateur bicycle racer.